John Fitzgerald (Wisconsin politician): Death

 Fitzgerald was apparently an extremely successful businessman; according to contemporary accounts, his estate was worth approximately $500,000 at the time of his death, which would be about $10.5 million adjusted for inflation to 2020.
 But, he also suffered severe mental illness and was known to remark that he believed he would be committed to an asylum.
 He told friends that he would kill himself if he thought that he would be sent to such a facility.
 In 1862, he traveled east to New York City to establish a new business in that city.
 He fell ill with diarrhea and spent several days under medical care at New York's Fifth Avenue Hotel.
 He then relocated to the nearby St. Nicholas Hotel.
 On Friday, January 30, he authorized his traveling companion, Mr. Ames, to purchase the $50,000 worth of goods he was seeking in the city.
-Just after midnight that evening, Fitzgerald apparently wrote eight letters to his wife, friends, and business partners, and committed suicide with a pistol.
+Just after midnight that evening, Fitzgerald apparently wrote eight letters to his wife, friends, and business partners, and killed himself with a pistol.
 The Wisconsin State Journal also speculated that alcoholism may have played a role in his suicide.

 Personal life and family

-Fitzgerald was married to Mary Doty, the daughter of former Wisconsin Territory Governor James Duane Doty.
+Fitzgerald was married to Mary Doty, the daughter of former Wisconsin Territory governor James Duane Doty.
 They had at least two children together, though one died in infancy.